|J & SL Bonham|

 - DONNE T E. THE GAME ANIMALS OF NEW ZEALAND; an Account of their Introduction, Acclimatization and Development.
 John Murray, 1924.

-FIRST EDITION, 8vo, pp xviii, 322, folding map, illustrations, original olive green cloth, gilt vignettes on upper cover and spine, small wear to head of spine, otherwise a very good copy. £500
+FIRST EDITION, 8vo, pp xviii, 322, folding map, illustrations, original olive green cloth, small wear to head of spine, otherwise a very good copy. £400

 - EARL George Windsor.
 THE NATIVE RACES OF THE INDIAN ARCHIPELAGO: PAPUANS Hippolyte Bailliere, 1853.

 FIRST EDITION, 8vo, pp xiv, 240, coloured frontispiece, 2 folding maps, folding charts, 4 coloured plates, original red blind-stamped cloth, spine very slightly faded otherwise excellent. £500